cdktf/cdktf-provider-snowflake/docs/authenticationPolicy.go.md

 - *Type:* *string

-Determines whether a user must enroll in multi-factor authentication.
+(Default: `OPTIONAL`) Determines whether a user must enroll in multi-factor authentication.

 Allowed values are REQUIRED and OPTIONAL.
 When REQUIRED is specified, Enforces users to enroll in MFA.
 If this value is used, then the CLIENT_TYPES parameter must include SNOWFLAKE_UI, because Snowsight is the only place users can enroll in multi-factor authentication (MFA).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/authentication_policy#mfa_enrollment AuthenticationPolicy#mfa_enrollment}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/authentication_policy#mfa_enrollment AuthenticationPolicy#mfa_enrollment}

 ---